XinFinOrg/XinFin-Node/subnet/local/README.md

 5. `docker-compose up` start the rest of the services.

 6. Additionally `./debug/attach` is for troubleshooting node state(of subnet node 1).
-The default is `XDPoS.getV2Block()`.
+   - The default is `XDPoS.getV2Block()`.
 If followed by a number like `./debug/attach 100` then it is `XDPoS.getV2Block(100)` returning contents of the 100th block.
-If followed by words then it will issue that command, for example `./debug/attach admin.peers` return peers of that node.
+   - If followed by words then it will issue that command, for example `./debug/attach admin.peers` return peers of that node.
+   - Use singe quotes `'` to wrap over commands with brackets `(`, `)` eg `./debug/attach 'XDPoS.getV2Block("committed")'`